KeithLaker/KeithLaker.github.io/Workshops/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

     /</copy>
     ```

-4. The validation process should only take a few seconds and return a successfully completed message:
+5. The validation process should only take a few seconds and return a successfully completed message:

     ![Message of successfully completed procedure](images/3054194698.png)

-5. This shows us that the data we are going to query is OK.
+6. This shows us that the data we are going to query is OK.
 Therefore, we can use the following query to count how many rows are in the staging table:

     ```
     <copy>SELECT COUNT(*) FROM movie_fin_adj_argentina_ext;</copy>
     ```

-6. This should show that we have 1,036 refunds to process, as shown below:
+7. This should show that we have 1,036 financial adjustments to process, as shown below:

     ![Query result showing number of rows](images/3054194697.png)